Kishor6203/SpringBoot-Project/README.md

-# 🍔 Online Food Ordering Website
+# 🍽️ Online Food Ordering Website

-An online food ordering web application that allows users to browse menus, add items to a cart, and place orders from their favorite restaurants.
-Designed with Java and Spring Boot for backend services, and PostgreSQL for persistent data storage.
+This is a full-stack backend application built using **Java** and **Spring Boot**, designed to manage an online food ordering system.
+It includes user authentication, food item listings, order management, and secure access via **Spring Security**.
+Data persistence is handled using **PostgreSQL**.

 ---

+## 🔧 Tech Stack

+- **Language:** Java 24
+- **Framework:** Spring Boot
+- **Database:** PostgreSQL
+- **Security:** Spring Security
+- **Build Tool:** Maven

+---

+## 📦 Dependencies

+- `spring-boot-starter-web` – For building RESTful APIs
+- `spring-boot-devtools` – For automatic restarts and live reload
+- `spring-boot-starter-security` – To handle authentication and authorization
+- `postgresql` – JDBC driver for PostgreSQL
+- `spring-boot-starter-data-jpa` – For ORM and database interactions

+---

 ## 🚀 Features

-- User registration and login
+- 🔐 User registration and login with secure password encryption
-- Restaurant listing and menu browsing
+- 🛍️ Browse and manage food menu items
-- Add to cart and checkout functionality
-- Order history and status tracking
-- Admin panel for managing restaurants, menus, and orders
+- 📦 Place and manage orders
+- 📊 Admin dashboard (role-based access)
-- Secure REST APIs
+- 📡 RESTful APIs for frontend integration
+- 💾 Persistent storage using PostgreSQL
+- 🧪 Easy to test and extend

 ---

-## 🛠️ Tech Stack

-### Backend:
-- **Java 17+**
-- **Spring Boot** (Spring Web, Spring Data JPA, Spring Security)
-- **PostgreSQL** for the relational database
-- **Maven** for dependency management

-### Dev Tools:
-- **Lombok** for cleaner code
-- **Spring Boot DevTools** for hot reload

----

-## 📦 Getting Started

-### Prerequisites

-- Java 24+
-- Maven
-- PostgreSQL